youtube/cobalt/starboard/README.md

     files needed to provide a complete Starboard Linux implementation.
 Source files that are specific to Linux are in this directory, whereas shared implementations are pulled from the shared directory.
-  * `nplb/` - "No Platform Left Behind:" Starboard's platform verification test suite.
+  * `nplb/` - "No Platform Left Behind," Starboard's platform verification test suite.
   * `shared/` - The home of all code that can be shared between Starboard implementations.
 Subdirectories delimit code that can be shared between